univention/ucsschool-kelvin-rest-api/doc/docs/resource-users.rst

 Users create
 ------------

-When creating a user, a number of attributes must be set, unless formatted from a template (see *Handbuch zur CLI-Import-Schnittstelle*, section `Formatierungsschema`_):
+When creating a user, a number of attributes must be set, unless formatted from a template (see :ref:`configuration-scheme-formatting` in :cite:t:`uv-ucsschool-import`):

 * ``name``
 * ``firstname``